CUBRID/cubrid-manual/en/sql/literal.rst

         ::
             DATETIME WITH TIMEZONE = datetimetz
             DATETIME WITH LOCAL TIMEZONE = datetimeltz
-            TIME WITH TIMEZONE = timetz
-            TIME WITH LOCAL TIMEZONE = timeltz
             TIMESTAMP WITH TIMEZONE = timestamptz
             TIMESTAMP WITH LOCAL TIMEZONE = timestampltz